CaitlynMainer/Open-Update/README.md

 # Open-Update

+# DO NOT INCLUDE THIS SOURCE IN YOUR MOD!
+THIS WILL BREAK STUFF

+All you or your users need to install is http://ci.pc-logix.com/job/OpenUpdater/

 To register your mod with the OpenUpdater simply add the following block of code to your mods PreInit
 ```
 		if ((event.getSourceFile().getName().endsWith(".jar")) && event.getSide().isClient()) {